nrfconnect/sdk-nrf/include/profiler.rst

 * ``python3 data_collector.py 5 test1``

   Connects to the device via RTT, receives profiling data, and saves it to files.
-  As command line arguments, provide the time for collecting data (in seconds) and a dataset name.
+  As command-line arguments, provide the time for collecting data (in seconds) and a dataset name.

 * ``python3 plot_from_files.py test1``

-  Plots events from the dataset that is provided as the command line argument.
+  Plots events from the dataset that is provided as the command-line argument.

 * ``python3 real_time_plot.py test1``

-  Connects to the device via RTT, plots data in real time, and saves the data.
+  Connects to the device via RTT, plots data in real-time, and saves the data.
   As command line arguments, provide a dataset name.

 * ``python3 merge_data.py test_p sync_event_p test_c sync_event_c test_merged``